Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/README.md

   ```
   ![Screenshot showing app logs](./artifacts/media/appLogs.png)

-- Run describe command to get detailed status messages for each synchronization event.
+- Run the describe command to get detailed status messages for each synchronization event.
 This can be used to diagnose connection or configuration errors, and to observe when the secret value changes.
   ```shell
     kubectl describe secretsync js-secret-sync --namespace js-namespace
   ```